techlahoma/board_meetings/2019/attachments/10_content_creation.md

 * Collaboration with Membership Committee
   * No interest from Membership
 * Conference and Workshop A/V
+  * We're planning to record member testimonials at ThunderPlains.
 * Content Marketing

 * Newscast